luketurnerdev/growth-mindset/README.md

 -system("clear") is used to clear the screen and create a more presentable output -all class instance variables are readable and writable, except @username, which doesn't need to change.

+## Further development

+In future, I would like to be able to have multiple users with separate anxiety lists etc. These could all be stored in separate files.
+These features were avoied due to time restrictions.

 ## TESTING

-The app was tested throughout its production, but a formal testing operation is listed in the following spreadsheet:
+The app was tested throughout its production, and a formal testing operation was completed.
+Its details are listed in the following spreadsheet:

 https://docs.google.com/spreadsheets/d/1GtGHyFpPlKU40JDb3bCUdcNKJub6UWzDLekybsrI3Ok/edit?usp=sharing